disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 ### Exercise 1 - Enable User risk policy

+In this exercise, you'll configure a user risk policy in Microsoft Entra ID to block access for high-risk users and enforce password changes.
+You'll also enable a sign-in risk policy to require multi-factor authentication for risky sign-ins.

 #### Task 1 - Configure the policy

 1. Sign in to the [https://entra.microsoft.com](https://entra.microsoft.com) using a Global administrator account.